 Request headers are not visible in a web browser.
 They exist only between a Distil edge node and your origin server.

-X-Distil-Bot – Shows the threat value of the request.
+This header shows the threat value of the request.
 The X-Distil-Bot header carries the threat value from the Distil edge node to the origin server.
 Distil assigns threat values to requests to determine how to handle each request.

 For more information on threat values, please see Web X-Distil-Bot Values.

-X-Forwarded-For (Distil usage) – Contains the original client's IP address.
+This header contains the original client's IP address.
 The Distil server changes the value of the remote_addr header to one of Distil’s edge node IP addresses.
 The Distil server creates the X-Forwarded-For header and places the true client's IP address in the header.

 For more information on the X-Forwarded-For header, please see Logging Integration.

-X-Distil-CS – Shows the cache status of the response.
+Shows the cache status of the response.
 Common cache status values are:

 - HIT – An object served from cache.